emmanueljourdan/ejies/readme.md

 ## Installation:
-Use Max 7.1's package manager or Drag the folder in one of Max's supported package folder.
+Use Max's package manager or Drag the folder in one of Max's supported Package folders.

 ## Support